preston/hsp-marketplace-documentation/hsp-project/docs/ballots/HL7_HSP_R2_STU1_2019SEP/api.md

 Builds are concrete, versioned instances of a Product, and is the product versioning mechanism used by the Marketplace.
 As ExampleSoft provides ongoing development of ExampleProduct and is ready to release a new version for public deployments, a new Build resource is created under the existing Product declaration with a distinct version within the scope of that Product.
 Build versions SHOULD adhere to semver4 semantics.
 An additional "ordinal" field is provided for Builds that do not adhere to a lexicographically sortable versioning scheme such as hashes or code names.
 Informal automated Builds made on a recurring basis such as "latest" or "nightly" SHOULD NOT reuse an existing build definition, but MAY so long as this is clearly communicated to the user via other metadata.
 Distinct Builds are not assumed to be "rolling" or "rebuilt" on a recurring basis.

 To ease operational requirements for operating a Marketplace, the Marketplace does not include a mechanism for uploading software executables.
 Instead, these Images are declared by reference within the Build record.
 Images MUST be OCI compliant and be downloadable from the public Internet without special authentication, authorization, or human intervention.
 (See What is a "Health Product"? for Image packaging requirements.
-TODO LINK) Implementations MAY implement their own image hosting and management solutions, but this is neither necessary nor required.
+Implementations MAY implement their own image hosting and management solutions, but this is neither necessary nor required.
 Numerous general-purpose solutions for management of OCI-compliant images are already available.

 ## Standards Compliance Declarations
 To facilitate automated validation, automated deployment, and autowiring, the Marketplace declares a system-wide collection of standardized Interface types known and supported by the instance.
 Each Interface MUST have a distinct URI and name, MUST have a version, and MAY have an additional ordinal value.
 The ability of an Interface to subsume the capabilities of another Interface – for such cases where v2.1 is a superset of all v2.0 functions, for example – is provided via separate Surrogate records.
 In this example, v2.1 would be allowed to serve as a Surrogate for other Product Builds declaring a Dependency on v2.0.